MichaelCade/90DaysOfDevOps/Days/day66.md

 ![](Images/Day66_config6.png)

-Copy and paste is easy to move those files but we also need to make a change to the tasks/main.yml so that we point this to the apache2_install.yml.
+Copy and paste are easy to move those files but we also need to make a change to the tasks/main.yml so that we point this to the apache2_install.yml.

 We also need to change our playbook now to refer to our new role.
 In the playbook1.yml and playbook2.yml we determine our tasks and handlers in different ways as we changed these between the two versions.
 We need to change our playbook to use this role as per below: